emileber/atom-settings/README.md

 1. Install/update the new package as usual

-1. Then update the `packages.txt` file:
+1. Then update the `package-list.txt` file:

     ```
     apm list --installed --bare > package-list.txt
     ```

-1. Add to git and commit, then push to upstream.
+1. Stage the file and commit, then push to upstream.